$99 WHOLE HOUSE HVAC SERVICE INSPECTION

 - Heat pumps also have heating efficiency ratings, indicated as an HSPF (Heating Seasonal Performance Factor).

 In general, the higher the SEER or HSPF rating, the less electricity the unit will use to cool (or heat) your home.
-The government-mandated minimum efficiency standards for units installed in new homes at 10.0 SEER and 6.8 HSPF.
+The government-mandated minimum efficiency standards for units installed in new homes are 10.0 SEER and 6.8 HSPF.
 Most air conditioners and heat pumps manufactured before 1992 had SEER ratings below 7.0 and HSPF ratings below 5.0.

 Air conditioners and heat pumps manufactured today have SEER ratings that range from 10.0 to about 17.
 Heat pumps are available with HSPF ratings from about 6.8 to 10.0.